jack-morgan/Personal-Website/_posts/2017-09-14-Kaggle-Invasive-Species-Monitoring.md

 ```python
 X_train, X_test, y_train, y_test = model_selection.train_test_split(train_data, labels, test_size=0.2, random_state=42)
 ```
-It is possible to use a variety of different models to classify these images: SVC, DecisionTree, KNN, MLP; however, the `RandomForest` classifier achieved the highest accuracy.
+It is possible to use a variety of different models to classify these images: SVC, DecisionTree, KNN, MLP; however, the `RandomForest` classifier achieved the highest accuracy (discussed in more detail below).

 Obviously it is important to note that overfitting a model can be detrimental to a classification problem.
 Just because a model works well on training data, it doesn't mean that it will perform well on new, unseen data.
 Normally, it is better to create a more general model instead of trying ensure that the model gets 99% accuracy on training data.

+The `RandomForestClassifier` can now be initiated, fit to the data and the accuracy of the model can be calculated:

 ```python
 model = RandomForestClassifier()